 Are you thinking about getting an Instant Pot?
-Do you have one, but you’re not sure what to do with it?
-Or are you totally clueless about what an Instant Pot even is?
-If you’ve got questions about what an Instant Pot is all about, this post should answer them.
+Do you have one, but you're not sure what to do with it?
+Are you totally clueless about what an Instant Pot even is?
+If you've got questions about the Instant Post, this post should answer them.

 I'm never the first person to jump on a new cooking trend or kitchen appliance, but if I keep hearing good things about something, eventually curiosity gets the best of me.
 Over the past year or so, I've heard quite a bit about the Instant Pot, and I finally bit the bullet, bought one for myself, and started testing it out.